c8r/pixo/README.md

 npm i pixo
 ```

+Pass a directory or SVG file path as the first argument.

 ```sh
 $ pixo src --out-dir dist
 ```

-Each icon will be automatically optimized and renamed to a pascal case filename for the component.
+Each SVG icon will be automatically optimized and renamed to a pascal case filename for the component.
-Icon component can then be imported into a React application.
+Icon components can then be imported into a React application.

 ```jsx
 import React from 'react'